gvwilson/sdxpy/src/http/index.md

 Let's start at the bottom and work our way up.

-1. Again, `SERVER_ADDRESS` specifies the server's host and port.
+1.  `server_address` specifies the server's host and port.
 2. The `HTTPServer` class takes care of parsing requests and sending back responses.
     When we construct it,
     we give it the server address and the name of the class we've written